gusztavvargadr/packer/README.md

 **Contents** [Operating systems] | [Development] | [Hosting]

 > **Note** This section covers the details of the published [Vagrant boxes] this repository builds.
 See the [Getting started] section to build your own virtual machine images.
-See [virtual workstations] for samples of automating the configuration of your development environment using them and [this blog][Blog] for more background and motivation.
+See [virtual workstations] for samples of automating the configuration of your development environments using them and [these][BlogWhy] [blogs][BlogHow] for more background and motivation.

 This repository contains [Packer] sample template for the following virtualization scenarios:

 - [Operating systems] for generic experiments with [Windows] and [Ubuntu].
+- [Hosting] using [Docker], [IIS] and [SQL Server].
 - [Development] using [Visual Studio].
-- [Hosting] using [Docker], [IIS] and [SQL Server].

 The virtual machine images and [Vagrant] boxes are built for [VirtualBox], [Hyper-V] - supporting [nested virtualization] - and [AWS], and are provisioned using [Chef].